SophieOMongain/-Software-Quality-Assurance-groupCA/TaskEstimation.md

   - **Excluding Key Team Members**: Leaving out stakeholders (e.g., testers, designers) can result in incomplete estimates.
   - **Rushing Through Sessions**: Not discussing potential risks or complexities thoroughly, leading to unrealistic estimates.

 ---

-## **Who It's For**
-- **Scrum Teams & Agile Practitioners**: Those looking to enhance estimation accuracy in sprint planning.
-- **Developers & Project Managers**: Anyone involved in creating and allocating tasks within a sprint.
-- **Improvement Seekers**: Teams aiming to refine their estimation techniques and deliver projects more predictably.

----